 Blue tongue skinks have wide alert eyes to notice all the small movements.
 But when they are dehydrated, their eyes will seem droopy and have slight haziness.

 Moreover, this will be accompanied by sticky mucus in their mouth.
-So, if you find any such sign, you should first check the humidity and temperature of the tank and then give them water.
+So, if you find any such sign, you should first check the humidity and temperature of the

 8. Internal and External Parasites